prog4biol/pfb2019/README.md

 > \\1 refers to the first subpattern

 Something to think about.
-How would you use regular expressions to find all occurances of 'ATG' and replace with '-M-' in this sequence 'GCAGAGGTGATGGACTCCGTAATGGCCAAATGACACGT'?
+How would you use regular expressions to find all occurrences of 'ATG' and replace with '-M-' in this sequence 'GCAGAGGTGATGGACTCCGTAATGGCCAAATGACACGT'?

 #### Using subpatterns in the replacement